MicrosoftDocs/power-pages-docs/power-pages-docs/configure/load-form-step.md

 # Define a load form and load tab step type

+The multiform step type can be configured in the [Power Pages design studio](../getting-started/multistep-forms.md#change-step-mode).

+The following instructions detail how to configure the load form and tab step in the [Portals Management app](portal-management-app.md).

 This step type allows the multistep form step to act as a basic form within the overall multistep form process.
-It loads a form with a similar set of options available as a basic Form.
+It loads a form with a similar set of options available as a basic form.

 ## Settings